vermaprakhar10/AmazonAutomation/README.md

 #TestScope

-Given Project tests the Basic Amazon functionlaties and its core components like website launch, Selection of Categories (Parametrized) as per the requiremet.
+Given Project tests the Basic Amazon functionalities and its core components like website launch, Selection of Categories (Parameterized) as per the requirement.
 Making search and getting results and its other information like Price, Delivery Expected date etc as Assert as per the requirement of the TestScope and Test Matrix

 #Coding Style and Tests

 Used Open Source Junit Framework based on  POM model for the automation.
-Current support is for both chrome and IE( that can be parametrized in config.properties).
+Current support is for both chrome and IE( that can be parameterized in config.properties).
-Using POM and pagefactories enables the Framweork to accomodate the changes in locators while keeping the functional components undisturbed.
+Using POM and Pagefactories enables the Framework to accomodate the changes in locators while keeping the functional components undisturbed.
 Components are generic and can be used as per the requirement of the testcases.
 Tests has/can been coded to cover the core functionalities and print its result in the o/p TestResults.xlsx , that serves as the reporting for the end user.